apioo/psx/doc/design/request_lifecycle.rst

 By default the controller returns the ControllerExecutor middleware which simply calls the on* methods and optional the method which was set in the routes file.
-In adition you could also overwrite the getPreFilter or getPostFilter method which are merged together to the application stack i.e.:
+In adition you could also overwrite the :code:`getPreFilter` or :code:`getPostFilter` method which are merged together to the application stack i.e.:

 .. literalinclude:: ../../library/PSX/ControllerAbstract.php
    :language: php